karenmcewen/karenmcewen.github.io/README.txt

 +all pages
--for MVP - update the links or buttons to the correct linkedIn and Github pages -for MVP check the contact information and see if the 'contact me' actually works or comment it out
+-for MVP - update the links or buttons to the correct linkedIn and Github pages -for MVP check the contact information and see if the 'contact me' actually works or comment it out -check for overlap and scrolling with the top top header on every page

 +Images (MVP ok)
 - redo formatting of all images to a smaller size